cosibot/cosibot-international/bot/languages/en/data/nlu.md

 ## intent:prevention_general
 - Alright.
 What are the preventing measures?
+- What processes are being practiced globally to curtail the spread of the virus
 - Could you tell me about preventive measures?
 - Fine what are the preventive measures
 - Hello madam namshkar Please tell me how can control the virus